 What Happens When Calcium Hypochlorite is Added to Pool Water?

-When calcium hypochlorite is added to pool water, it can form calcium carbonate with the alkalinity in the water, potentially causing the water to become cloudy.
-However, if the water is kept at recommended targets, the cloudiness will dissipate.
-Depending on the region, adding more calcium to hard water may not be advisable due to potential scale formation.
+When calcium hypochlorite is added to pool water, it forms calcium carbonate with the alkalinity in the water, potentially causing the water to become cloudy.
+However, when the water is kept at recommended targets, the cloudiness will dissipate.
+In certain regions, adding extra calcium to hard water is not advisable because it potentially leads to scale formation.
 Additionally, calcium hypochlorite reacts with water to yield hypochlorous acid and calcium hydroxide.
-It also increases the chlorine residual in the water and adds alkalinity to the water but does not increase the pH.
+Cal hypo also increases the chlorine residual in the water and adds alkalinity to the water but does not increase the pH.

 What is the Effect of Adding Calcium Hypochlorite to Pool Water?

-Adding 2 oz. of Cal Hypo (65%) to 10,000 gallons of water will increase the chlorine residual by about 1 ppm.
-However, mixing different types of chlorine, such as calcium hypochlorite tablets and trichlor tablets, can cause an explosion or fire and release toxic chlorine gas.
+Adding 2 oz. of calcium hypochlorite (65%) to 10,000 gallons of water will increase the chlorine residual by about 1 ppm.
+However, mixing different types of chlorine, such as calcium hypochlorite tablets and trichlor tablets, increase the chance of explosion or fire and release toxic chlorine gas.

 How Much Calcium Hypochlorite is Needed for 1 ppm?

-To find out how much calcium hypochlorite is needed for 1 ppm, divide the weight needed for 1 ppm by the available chlorine content.
+To determine the required amount of calcium hypochlorite for 1 ppm, the weight needed for 1 ppm must be divided by the available chlorine content.
 For example, 0.4289 lbs ÷ 0.65 = 0.6598 lbs of calcium hypochlorite.

 What are the Benefits of Calcium Hypochlorite?

 The benefits of calcium hypochlorite include its high available chlorine content (ACC) of 47-78% and moderate solubility, making it effective for superchlorinating water.
-It can be used directly in pools or spas, and in tablet form in certain erosion feeders.
+Cal hypo is used directly in pools or spas, and in tablet form in certain erosion feeders.
 It also provides 48 to 75 percent available chlorine and does not contain stabilizer.
 However, if cyanuric acid is present in the water, it will protect calcium hypochlorite.
-It is also a potent shocking agent due to its potency.
-Calcium hypochlorite increases the chlorine residual in pool water, and one pound of it can deliver 5.6 ppm (mg/L) to 9.4 ppm (mg/L) of chlorine when dissolved in 10,000 gallons of water.
-It can also be used to superchlorinate a pool by adding 1 pound of it to 10,000 gallons of water.
-In soft-water regions, calcium hypochlorite can beneficially add calcium hardness.
+Cal hypo is also a potent shocking agent due to its potency.
+Calcium hypochlorite increases the chlorine residual in pool water, and one pound of the substance delivers 5.6 ppm (mg/L) to 9.4 ppm (mg/L) of chlorine when dissolved in 10,000 gallons of water.
+Cal hypo is also used to superchlorinate a pool by adding 1 pound of it to 10,000 gallons of water.
+In soft-water regions, calcium hypochlorite beneficially increases the calcium hardness.

 How to store Calcium Hypochlorite?

-Calcium Hypochlorite should be stored in a cool, dry, well-ventilated area away from incompatible substances.
-It is stable and can be stored for long periods, typically 12 years, depending on storage conditions.
+Calcium Hypochlorite has to be stored in a cool, dry, well-ventilated area away from incompatible substances.
+Cal hypo is stable and allows for extended storage, typically 12 years, depending on storage conditions.

 How is Calcium Hypochlorite Sold?

 Calcium hypochlorite is sold in granular, tablet, or briquette form.
-It is often referred to as cal-hypo and is available with an active chlorine content (ACC) that can vary from 47% to 78%.
-The form in which it is sold can depend on how it is manufactured.
+It is often referred to as cal-hypo and is available with an active chlorine content (ACC) that varies from 47% to 78%.
+The form in which it is sold depends on how it is manufactured.